The Purpose and Intent of California Child Support Laws

 - California’s child support guidelines are designed to reduce conflict and lessen litigation.

 What this all means is that in the state of California the child’s best interest is California’s number one priority.
 We understand the sincere importance of hiring an attorney you trust.
-We at the law office of Cary Goldstein, Esq., PC are dedicated to fighting for your rights.
+We at Cary Goldstein, Esq., PC are dedicated to fighting for your rights.
 We are here to help you!

 Contact the firm at (310) 935-0711 to discuss your child support issues with a skilled professional.